Main sequence: History

 In the early part of the 20th century, information about the types and distances of stars became more readily available.
 The spectra of stars were shown to have distinctive features, which allowed them to be categorized.
-Annie Jump Cannon and Edward C. Pickering at Harvard College Observatory developed a method of categorization that became known as the Harvard Classification Scheme, published in the Harvard Annals in 1901.
+Annie Jump Cannon and Edward Charles Pickering at Harvard College Observatory developed a method of categorization that became known as the Harvard Classification Scheme, published in the Harvard Annals in 1901.

 In Potsdam in 1906, the Danish astronomer Ejnar Hertzsprung noticed that the reddest stars—classified as K and M in the Harvard scheme—could be divided into two distinct groups.
 These stars are either much brighter than the Sun or much fainter.
 To distinguish these groups, he called them "giant" and "dwarf" stars.
 The following year he began studying star clusters; large groupings of stars that are co-located at approximately the same distance.
 For these stars, he published the first plots of color versus luminosity.
 These plots showed a prominent and continuous sequence of stars, which he named the Main Sequence.

 At Princeton University, Henry Norris Russell was following a similar course of research.
 He was studying the relationship between the spectral classification of stars and their actual brightness as corrected for distance—their absolute magnitude.
 For this purpose, he used a set of stars that had reliable parallaxes and many of which had been categorized at Harvard.
 When he plotted the spectral types of these stars against their absolute magnitude, he found that dwarf stars followed a distinct relationship.
 This allowed the real brightness of a dwarf star to be predicted with reasonable accuracy.

 Of the red stars observed by Hertzsprung, the dwarf stars also followed the spectra-luminosity relationship discovered by Russell.
 However, giant stars are much brighter than dwarfs and so do not follow the same relationship.
 Russell proposed that "giant stars must have low density or great surface brightness, and the reverse is true of dwarf stars".
 The same curve also showed that there were very few faint white stars.

 In 1933, Bengt Strömgren introduced the term Hertzsprung–Russell diagram to denote a luminosity-spectral class diagram.
 This name reflected the parallel development of this technique by both Hertzsprung and Russell earlier in the century.

-As evolutionary models of stars were developed during the 1930s, it was shown that, for stars of uniform chemical composition, a relationship exists between a star's mass and its luminosity and radius.
-That is, for a given mass and composition, there is a unique solution for determining the star's radius and luminosity.
+As evolutionary models of stars were developed during the 1930s, it was shown that, for stars with the same composition, the star's mass determines its luminosity and radius.
+Conversely, when a star's chemical composition and its position on the main sequence are known, the star's mass and radius can be deduced.
 This became known as the Vogt–Russell theorem; named after Heinrich Vogt and Henry Norris Russell.
-By this theorem, when a star's chemical composition and its position on the main sequence are known, so too are the star's mass and radius.
-(However, it was subsequently discovered that the theorem breaks down somewhat for stars of the non-uniform composition.)
+It was subsequently discovered that this relationship breaks down somewhat for stars of the non-uniform composition.